EU leaders haggle over climate, top jobs

-Power centres Berlin and Paris are at odds over who should take over the executive European Commission later this year, with German Chancellor Angela Merkel backing a countryman, the centre-right Manfred Weber.
+Power centers Berlin and Paris are at odds over who should take over the executive European Commission later this year, with German Chancellor Angela Merkel backing a countryman, the center-right Manfred Weber.

 That post in Brussels acts as the EU's competition watchdog, monitors member states' budgets and proposes policies from climate change to tech regulation - all big areas as the bloc struggles with a raft of internal and external challenges.